 Minimum wage country profile for Romania

-Information for this page was compiled during December 2024 and January 2025.
-Most Member States had already transposed the EU minimum wage directive at this point, while others were still working towards it.
-Those that had not yet fully completed transposition or where the information was not yet publicly available include Bulgaria, Cyprus, Luxemburg, Netherlands, Poland, Romania and Spain.
+Information for this page was compiled during December 2025 and early 2026.
+Most Member States had already transposed the EU minimum wage directive at this point.
+Those that had not yet fully completed transposition or where the information was not yet publicly available include Bulgaria, Cyprus, Luxemburg, Poland and Portugal.
 These profiles will be updated consecutively as the information becomes available.
 Users are invited to contact our experts on minimum wage if they are aware of changes.

-This profile describes how minimum wages are regulated and set in [Romania].
+This profile describes how minimum wages are regulated and set in Romania.
 It can be read as background information for Eurofound’s annual review of minimum wage setting series.
 Romania has a statutory minimum wage (salariul de bază minim brut pe țară garantat în plată), which is applicable to all employees.

 Art.
 164 of the Labour code and Law 283/2024 stipulate that the Government sets the minimum wage through a procedure that includes several criteria (see below) and it includes an approximate reference level in relation to average wages.
 The Government Decision 35/2025 stipulates that the minimum wage is increased at a percentage rate equal to the sum of inflation and real growth of labour productivity for the next year, as forecasted by the National Commission for Strategy and Prognosis.